kwax17/github-maker/Develop/README.md

 - [Questions] (#question)

 ## Description
 This program allows user to easily enter information about a project through command line prompts.
 The info is then displayed in a webpage built through CSS and HTML.
 The function of this program is to make the process of creating a portfolio quicker and easier.

 ## Installation
-Run command 'npm i'
+run command 'npm i'

 ## Test
 Run command 'npm test'